 Designated by A2Modern as one of Ann Arbor's most notable Mid-Century Modern residences, this gracious home is a timeless example of the movement's enduring appeal.
 Its flat roof, cantilevered eaves, and private entry tucked into a breezeway embody the geometric simplicity and strong connection to nature that define the era.
 Expansive windows and skylights flood the interior with natural light, framing treetop and meadow views.
 A Florida room with jalousie windows and a full-width balcony create seamless transitions between indoors and out, while landscaped grounds enhance the home's natural hillside setting.

 In keeping with the owners' commitment to sustainability, the property features a small orchard of fruit trees, raised vegetable gardens and polinator garden.
-The exceptional property was featured in the Ann Arbor Garden Tour.
-Inside, organic materialsincluding slate tile, cork flooring, and walnut panelingare paired with a dramatic stone wall that divides the living and dining rooms, featuring a built-in planter and cantilevered hearth.
+The exceptional property was featured in the 2025 Ann Arbor Farm & Garden Tour.
+Inside, organic materials including slate tile, cork flooring, and walnut paneling are paired with a dramatic stone fireplace that divides the living and dining rooms, featuring a built-in planter and cantilevered hearth.
 Cove lighting accents the tall ceilings, while horizontal flow brings warmth and intimacy to the open floor plan.
 The eat-in kitchen blends stainless steel finishes and high-end appliances with carefully preserved original cabinetry.
 On the main level, three bedrooms and two baths include a primary suite with treetop views and a renovated bath featuring a level-entry shower, while the third bedroom has been converted into a paneled study.
-The lower level offers a cozy sitting area, laundry and exercise space, and well-organized storage.
+The lower level offers a cozy TV and sitting area, laundry and exercise space, and well-organized storage.
 One-level living is easily possible by relocating the laundry to the spacious primary closet.

 Tucked away on a private cul-de-sac in Ann Arbor Hills, this home provides unparalleled access to the best of Ann Arbor: stroll through Nichols Arboretum, picnic at Gallup Park, bike or jog to the U-M main campus, medical center, or new U-M fitness center.
 Designed by James Livingston in 1956, it remains one of the city's most admired Mid-Century Modern retreats.